UlordChain/UlordChain/README.md

 ### Run

-    cd src && ./ulordd -daemon # use ./ulord-cli to make rpc call
+    cd src && ./ulordd -daemon
+    #You can use **./ulord-cli help** to obtain Ulord's commands.

 Development Process
 -------------------